 For the first half of the 20th century, mechanical adding machines were the main types of calculators used.
 These devices used keys, cranks, gears, and other components mostly to add and subtract — multiplication and division were done with multiple additions or subtractions.
 The latter half of the 20th century saw electronic technology advance from vacuum tubes to transistors, and this led to the creation of the wide array of handheld calculators that are in use today.
 The most basic kind of electronic calculator today is the pocket calculator, which in its simplest form can be solar powered and used to do most standard math problems, the results of which show up as a row of numbers on an LED screen.
 These devices are a huge help in math subjects from the basic to the most complex, but they're not going to do the work on their own.
 To get better in Math and how you can use your calculator more efficiently, get a personal online tutor.

 While still remaining relatively small, scientific and graphing calculators are much more advanced than more simple calculators, and they are used primarily in the areas of science, mathematics, engineering and physics.
+They can be used anywhere from simple calculations to graphing algebraic or trigonometric equations.
+The best best thing about graphing calculator is how much fun students can have while using it.
 These machines can have an entire screen rather than just a row of numbers that can display multiple calculations at once.
 With graphing calculators, data can be shown on the screen in the form of different types of graphs.
+If you want to graph geometric functions, plot data, and make simple calculations, a graphing calculator is perfect for you.
+They can get pricey, but if you get a high-quality one it can easily last until long after your graduation.
 Similarly, financial calculators are designed to do computations that are primarily needed in the world of finance and money.
 Examples of math that a financial calculator can be used for are interest rate conversions, amortization, and calculation of interest in loans, savings, and leasing.

 Some types of calculators can be accessed through a computer and are designed to perform very specific functions.
 Most of these are available in several forms on the Internet, one example of which is a pregnancy calculator.
 In this type, the user inputs a small amount of information in order to find out a pregnant woman’s due date, among other key pregnancy information.
 Other online calculators can calculate the amount of calories a person should eat every day, a student's estimated grade point average, or even a person's age in dog years.